Tax in Australia

 | Over 190,000 | 45% |

-The Medicare Levy adds 2% of taxable income for most residents above the low-income threshold.
-The Medicare Levy Surcharge (MLS) adds an extra 1.0-1.5% for higher-income earners without private hospital insurance.
+The Medicare Levy adds 2% of taxable income for most residents above the low-income threshold [6].
+The Medicare Levy Surcharge (MLS) adds a further 1.0-1.5% for higher earners without private hospital cover.
+For 2025-26 the MLS applied above AUD 101,000 (singles) or AUD 202,000 (families, plus AUD 1,500 for each dependent child after the first); for 2026-27 the thresholds rose to AUD 105,000 (singles) and AUD 210,000 (families) [6].

-| CGT discount | 50% reduction | Resident individuals on assets held over 12 months |
+The CGT discount remains 50% for resident individuals and trusts on assets held over 12 months.

 How does corporate tax work?

-What about GST and indirect taxes?
+What about GST and other indirect taxes?

 | Rate | Applies to |